yanxulong/UMN-PhD-Thesis-Template/README.md

 # University of Minnesota PhD/Master Thesis Template

-This repository contains an updated version of the UMN PhD Thesis Template based on [agude/UMN-PhD-Thesis-Template](https://github.com/agude/UMN-PhD-Thesis-Template).
+This repository contains an updated version of the UMN PhD/Master Thesis Template based on [agude/UMN-PhD-Thesis-Template](https://github.com/agude/UMN-PhD-Thesis-Template).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 Most Recently Updated the UMN PhD Thesis Template on 02/27/2025 by: